ev1lm0rty/ev1lm0rty.github.io/content/posts/the-miracle-morning.md

 	* R: Read
 	* S: Scribe
 * "Your self talk has powerful impact on your success in each field."
-* "Weather you think you can or you think you can't, you are right."
+* "Whether you think you can or you think you can't, you are right."
 * "You can use affirmations to start programming yourself to be confident and successful in everything you do."
 * "The Wise begin with Why's
 * Sit in silence for sometime